2023 Disney Dining Plan Calculator

 Whether or not the Disney Dining Plan actually saves you money vs. paying out-of-pocket has been debated ever since Disney first introduced the plan back in 2005.
 To be frank, there isn’t a correct answer.
 It really just comes down to your individual dining preferences.

-Do you prefer Table Service or Quick Services restaurants?
+Do you prefer Table Service or Quick Service restaurants?
 Which types of restaurants do you enjoy?
 How big of an appetite do you have?
 What types of entrees and beverages you would select?
 How frequently do you snack, order appetizers, desserts, etc.?

 These answers will help you determine if a Disney Dining Plan makes sense.